 The Town reports increases in net assets that relate to future periods as deferred inflows of resources in a separate section of its government-wide Statement of Net Position.
-The Town has three types of items that qualify for reporting in this category: deferred financing inflows related to retirement, deferred revenues for property taxes which are not recognized until available (collected not later than 60 days after the end of the Town's fiscal year), and deferred grants, which are not recognized until a future event occurs.
+The Town has two types of items that qualify for reporting in this category: deferred financing inflows related to retirement, and deferred grants, which are not recognized until a future event occurs.